 "Displaced. . .the Unexpected Fallout of the Cold War" recognizes the sacrifices made by the displaced residents and honors their contributions to national security with nostalgia, history, humor, and grief.
 Displaced is available for sale in the Museum gift shop.

 A 30-minute educational edition of the video was made available to local middle schools.
-It was used in 8th grade Social Studies classes where the Cold War and South Carolina history are taught.
+It is used in 8th grade Social Studies classes where the Cold War and South Carolina history are taught.